CarolHall-NCSU-CBE/Parallel-DMD-PRIME20/README.md

 >	*sidechainmove* = value that is larger than 3.0
 >
 >It is recommended to increase only 0.5 at a time starting from 3.0.
 A very large number will make the initial configuration generation very slow`
-- **parallelscript.csh** is an example of the tcsh script that is used to submit a job on an HPC system.
-This file will need to be modified according to users' computer system.
-- The **.out** file shows an example of successful initial configuration generation.
-If your screen-written output look like this and no error showed, the initial configuration is successulffy generated.
-This *.out* file must be deleted before any simulation if it exists to avoid being confused by old data.
-- 5 empty directories for data recording must be created before submitting a job.
-The names of these directories must be exact.
-	- `/checks/`: files for checking if the initial configuration is created correctly
-	- `/inputs/`: files to record residue id (identity.inp and identity2.inp), positions for each peptide sequence (chninfo-n1.data and chninfo-n2.data), reduced annealing temperatures (annealtemp_*), and reduced simulation temperature (simtemp)
-	- `/outputs/`: output files for each simulation round
-	- `/parameters/`: sidechain parameters generated from the inital configuration step that are required for simulation steps
-	- `/results/`:  simulation results for data analysis
-		1. .bptnr: collision, bond partner of each particle
-		2. .config: collision, time, particle coordinates
-		3. .energy: collision, time, kinetic energy, total energy, etc.
-		4. .lastvel: collision, velocities
-		5. .pdb: pdb file
-		6. .rca: distance from sidechain to each particle in the backbone of a residue
->Note: These subdirectories in the **/example/** directory contains results from a short simulation for your reference.
-When running a new simulation, these subdirectories must be empty to avoid incorrectly data appending.
-When running a continuing simulation, keep all results from previous simulation in these directories.

 - An example of **input.txt** that include parameters for are use-defined annealing temperature is below.
 If running simulaiton with default annealing temperature, set annealing = 0 and delete all parameter below that line.
 >
 	Peptide sequence 1